aumtuhin/The-Green-Lounge/README.md

 ## React Ecommerce
 In this project I tried to build a simple ecommerce project with react and it's some core concepts like state managment with Redux.
-And ofcourse with firebase google and email password authenticatis.
+And ofcourse with firebase google and email password authentications.
 ## The technologies I have been used so far are:
 <li>React</li>
 <li>Redux</li>